 Criminal law verdicts can change a life in a moment.
-If the police or another party have accused you of a criminal offense that you did not commit, you need an experienced Corona criminal defense attorney to help you escape the life-changing downward spiral that often accompanies criminal sentencing.
-If you have been charged with a crime, contact The Law Offices of Graham D. Donath, APC today.
-We are group of Corona defense lawyers who can represent you aggressively when you need it most.
+If you have been accused of a criminal offense, give our Corona criminal defense attorney a call.
+The Law Offices of Graham D. Donath can help you with your case.
+Our criminal defense lawyers can represent you aggressively when you need it most.

-Should I Hire a Public Defender or a Criminal Defense Lawyer?
+Should I Hire a Public Defender or a Criminal Defense Lawyer in Corona?

 Someone who is trying to escape criminal charges generally has two choices: a public defender or a criminal defense lawyer.
 One of the major benefits of having a public defender is that the state pays for him or her, so you do not owe as many legal expenses.
 Public defenders also work extensively with prosecutors and may have relationships with them which could help you get a plea bargain.
 However, public defenders are generally overworked and underpaid.
 High workload and little pay could lead to less motivation that may hurt your case.
 Because of their heavy caseload, they also tend to have less time than criminal defense lawyers, meaning that they will not be able to pay as much attention to your case.

 Though criminal defense lawyers cost money, their ability to help you avoid jail time and excessive fines make them worth the price.
 In fact, you may pay more if the courts find you guilty, as there are often financial penalties incurred from some crimes.
 Usually, a criminal defense lawyer will be able to devote much more time and attention to your case than a public defender.
 They have fewer clients than public defenders, and they work hard to earn their costs.
 Criminal defense lawyers also usually have more resources and should be able to hire expert witnesses or private investigators who could be vital for your case.